awsdocs/amazon-eks-user-guide/doc_source/cni-ipv6.md

 By default, Kubernetes assigns IPv4 addresses to your pods and services\.
 Instead of assigning IPv4 addresses to your pods and services, you can configure your cluster to assign IPv6 addresses to them\.
 Amazon EKS doesn't support dual\-stacked pods or services\.
 As a result, you can't assign both IPv4 and IPv6 addresses to your pods and services\.

 You select which IP family you want to use for your cluster when you create it\.
-You can't change the family after you create the cluster\.
+You can't change the family after you create the cluster\.<a name="ipv6-considerations"></a>

 **Considerations for using the IPv6 family for your cluster:**
 + You must create a new cluster that's version 1\.21 or later and specify that you want to use the IPv6 family for that cluster\.
 You can't enable the IPv6 family for a cluster that you updated from a previous version\.
 For instructions on how to create a new cluster, see [Creating an Amazon EKS cluster](create-cluster.md)\.